April 25, 2010

 2. Add the meat and brown on all sides.
 Add salt and pepper to taste.

-4. In a separate skillet, heat 2 tablespoons of oil, saute okra lightly over medium heat for five minutes.
+4. In a separate skillet, heat 2 tablespoons of oil, and saute okra lightly over medium heat for five minutes.
 Remove from the pan and set aside.

-5. In the same skillet heat a tablespoon of oil, add the tomato paste and cook for a couple of minutes over medium-low heat.
+5. In the same skillet, heat a tablespoon of oil, add the tomato paste, and cook for a couple of minutes over medium-low heat.

-6. Add the tomato sauce and tamarind sauce to the stew pot, simmer for another 5-7 minutes over medium-low heat.
+6. Add the tomato sauce and tamarind sauce to the stew pot, and simmer for another 5-7 minutes over medium-low heat.

 7. Add the fried okras to the stew pot and cook for an additional 20 minutes to soak up the flavors.